code-423n4/2022-12-ens-mitigation/README.md

-# ✨ So you want to sponsor a contest
+# ✨ Mitigation review contest repo setup

 This `README.md` contains a set of checklists for our contest collaboration.